SpezialK-dev/IpToGameCode/src/com/IpToGameCode/README.md

 if it does then subtrackt a number and repeat until you have the number of 10s that the class has and you have the number behind that . the amount of 10s then will corospond to a letter and the numbers will be just normanl added to that. this is how you should get the rigth amount.

+#### things I will do to speed up this process

+first I will roughtly charigorize the float valou so that It has less to iterate through and it has less code to check. maybe in valous of 5 like the thinks of 0-5, 6-10, 11-15, 16-20, 21-25.
+This should cover everything

 ##### Usefull resources

 https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/Inet4Address.html